istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 You need to configure your Ingress resource to direct traffic to the Istio Ingress gateway while using the certificate stored in the `alb-certs` secret.
 Normally, the ALB decrypts HTTPS requests before forwarding traffic to your apps.
 We can configure the ALB to re-encrypt the traffic before it is forwarded to the Istio ingress gateway by using the `ssl-services` annotation on the Ingress resource.
 This annotation also allows us to specify the certificate stored in the `alb-certs` secret, required for mutual TLS.

-1. Configure the `Ingress` resource for ALB.
+1. Configure the `Ingress` resource for the ALB.
 You must create the `Ingress` resource in the `istio-system` namespace in order to forward the traffic to the Istio ingress gateway.

     {{< text bash >}}